Xunnamius/error-utils/README.md

 It might seem redundant to supply both the class object and a class name string, but it is necessary for the shiny new error name to survive minification.

-Note that each constructor's parameter list ends with the `message?: string` parameter.
-Adhering to this pattern allows easy extension of your error classes.
-Additionally, the `public readonly`
-[parameter property](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties)
-can be used to expose any extra constructor arguments.
+Note how `DeepCustomSpecialError`'s parameter list ends with `message: string | undefined = undefined`.
+Ensuring your error constructor always accepts an optional `message` as its final parameter allows easy extension of all `AppError` subclasses.
+Additionally, the `public readonly` [parameter property](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties) can be used to expose any extra constructor arguments.